Domingo Faustino Sarmiento: Youth and influences

-Sarmiento was born in Carrascal, a poor suburb of San Juan, Argentina on 15 February 1811.
+Sarmiento was born in Carrascal, a poor suburb of San Juan, Argentina, on 15 February 1811.
 His father, José Clemente Quiroga Sarmiento y Funes, had served in the military during the wars of independence, returning prisoners of war to San Juan.
-His mother, Doña Paula Zoila de Albarracín e Irrázabal, was a very pious woman, who lost her father at a young age and was left with very little to support herself.
+His mother, Doña Paula Zoila de Albarracín e Irrazábal, was a very pious woman, who lost her father at a young age and was left with very little to support herself.
 As a result, she took to selling her weaving in order to afford to build a house of her own.
 On 21 September 1801, José and Paula were married.
-They had 15 children, 9 of whom died; Domingo was the only son to survive to adulthood.
+They had 15 children, 9 of whom died young; Domingo was the only son to survive to adulthood.
 Sarmiento was greatly influenced by his parents, his mother who was always working hard, and his father who told stories of being a patriot and serving his country, something Sarmiento strongly believed in.
 In Sarmiento's own words:

 At the age of four, Sarmiento was taught to read by his father and his uncle, José Eufrasio Quiroga Sarmiento, who later became Bishop of Cuyo.
 Another uncle who influenced him in his youth was Domingo de Oro, a notable figure in the young Argentine Republic who was influential in bringing Juan Manuel de Rosas to power.
 Though Sarmiento did not follow de Oro's political and religious leanings, he learned the value of intellectual integrity and honesty.
 He developed scholarly and oratorical skills, qualities which de Oro was famous for.

 In 1816, at the age of five, Sarmiento began attending the primary school La Escuela de la Patria.
 He was a good student, and earned the title of First Citizen (Primer Ciudadano) of the school.
 After completing primary school, his mother wanted him to go to Córdoba to become a priest.
 He had spent a year reading the Bible and often spent time as a child helping his uncle with church services, but Sarmiento soon became bored with religion and school, and got involved with a group of aggressive children.
 Sarmiento's father took him to the Loreto Seminary in 1821, but for reasons unknown, Sarmiento did not enter the seminary, returning instead to San Juan with his father.
 In 1823, the Minister of State, Bernardino Rivadavia, announced that the six top pupils of each state would be selected to receive higher education in Buenos Aires.
 Sarmiento was at the top of the list in San Juan, but it was then announced that only ten pupils would receive the scholarship.
 The selection was made by lot, and Sarmiento was not one of the scholars whose name was drawn.

 Like many other nineteenth century Argentines prominent in public life, he was a freemason.